More than 15,000 Australians get home care tips from our monthly newsletter

 • Headaches

-Apart from these physical symptoms, anxiety can also cause mental symptoms such as feelings of panic or fear, nightmares, repeated thoughts or flashbacks to traumatic experiences, or obsessive thoughts.
+Anxiety can also cause mental symptoms such as feelings of panic or fear, nightmares, repeated thoughts or flashbacks to traumatic experiences, and obsessive thoughts.
+In older people with late-life anxiety, some of the most common mental symptoms are:

-• Irrational and excessive worry or fear
+• Irrational and excessive worry or fear (such as a fear of falling)

 • Checking and rechecking for safety

-• Avoidance of routine activities or social situations
+• Avoiding routine activities or social situations

-• Avoidance of anxiety-provoking objects or situations
+• Avoiding anxiety-provoking objects or situations

 • Difficulty making decisions

-• Being easily frightened
+• Becoming easily frightened

 • An urge to perform certain rituals in an attempt to alleviate anxiety

-• Changes in appearance or dress, or problems with housekeeping.
+• Changes in appearance or dress, or problems with housekeeping

-• Decreased or increased appetite and weight changes.
+• Decreased or increased appetite and weight changes

-• Depressed mood for more than two weeks.
+• Depressed mood for more than two weeks

-• Feelings of worthlessness, inappropriate guilt, helplessness, and thoughts of suicide.
+• Feelings of worthlessness, inappropriate guilt, helplessness and thoughts of suicide

-• Physical problems that cannot be explained otherwise.
+• Physical problems that cannot be explained otherwise

-• Social withdrawal or loss of interest in things that used to be fun for them.
+• Social withdrawal or loss of interest in things that used to be fun for them

-• Unexplained fatigue, loss of energy, and sleep changes.
+• Unexplained fatigue, loss of energy, and sleep changes

 Common Types Of Anxiety Disorders And Their Symptoms